Dominic Chang

 Session

 The images of the shadows of M87 and SgrA* have produced an increased interest in the study of electromagnetic signatures around black holes.
 These images probe the near horizon region of black holes with unprecedented fidelity.
-I will present work that details how information about the space time and accretion flow around super massive black holes can be extracted from the Very Long Baseline Interferometry (VLBI) data used to make these images.
+I will present an gpu compatible raytracing code that can be used to model the emission from accretion flows around Kerr black holes.